-Author Affiliation: University of San Francisco
+Author Affiliations: University of San Francisco

-Artforms: Ceramics, fine crafts, guitar-making, literary arts, media arts, music, painting, performing arts, printmaking, sculpting, visual arts, writing operating from 1977-1981 under the auspices of the William James Association, and from 1981 to 2003 under the California Department of Corrections.
-Individual and group instruction was offered in the visual, performing, literary and media arts and fine craft disciplines in California correctional institutions.
+Artforms: Ceramics, fine crafts, guitar-making, literary arts, media arts, music, painting, performing arts, printmaking, sculpting, visual arts, writing Program: Arts in Corrections (AIC)

+Program Description: AIC was one of the first prison arts program in the nation, operating from 1977-1981 under the auspices of the William James Association, and from 1981 to 2003 under the California Department of Corrections.
+Individual and group instruction were offered in the visual, performing, literary and media arts and fine craft disciplines in California correctional institutions.
 The California Department of Corrections resumed funding of the program in 2014.

-Program: Arts-in-Corrections (AIC)

-Program Description: AIC was one of the first prisons arts program in the nation,

-Program (Study) Location: Northern California

-Participant Type: Adult male and female former inmates

-Sample Size: 18 (16 male and 2 female)

-Data Type: Qualitative: In-depth interviews

-Evaluation Focus: Impact of AIC on lives of inmates during and after incarceration
+Program (Study) Location: Northern California Study Published: 2010 Participant Type: Adult male and female former inmates Sample Size: 18 (16 male and 2 female) Data Type: Qualitative: In-depth interviews Evaluation Focus: Impact of AIC on lives of inmates during and after incarceration